hsf-training/hsf-training-ml-webpage/_episodes/09-Model_Training.md

 ~~~
 {: .language-python}

-For now, ignore all the complicated hyper-parameters, but note that the loss used is `sparse_categorical_crossentropy`; the neural network uses gradient descent to optimize its parameters (in this case these parameters are *neuron weights*).
+For now, ignore all the complicated hyperparameters, but note that the loss used is `sparse_categorical_crossentropy`; the neural network uses gradient descent to optimize its parameters (in this case these parameters are *neuron weights*).

 We need to keep some events for validation.
 Validation sets are used to select and tune the final neural network model.